JoaoGuibs/youtube-scraper/README.md

 # Youtube scraper example:

-This is a simple scripting example that uses the audio scraper code (https://github.com/carlthome/audio-scraper), to scrape songs from a csv file.
+This is a simple scripting example that uses the audio scraper code (https://github.com/carlthome/audio-scraper), to scrape songs given in a csv file.

-The script runs a query with the song name and the artist, plus some extra keywords we may want to add.
+The script runs a query with the song name and the artist, plus some extra keywords we may want to add and downloads a certain number of songs, corresponding to the search query, from youtube, in **.webm** format.

 ## Requirements and Installation (Ubuntu):